mayadata-io/oep-e2e/testplan/docs/director/authentication/tcid-auad03.md

 ### Prerequisites
 - Cluster create setup should be done
 - DOP should be installed
-- TC id tcid-lau01 and tcid-lau02 should be executed
+- TC id tcid-auad02 should be executed
+- AD access should be setup

 ### Details